THE WELCOME QUILT PROJECT

 Part conceptual art, part textile craft, part community organizing & all heart.
 We want to change the conversation about immigration.

-Since 2020, children and adults from all over the country, have drawn heartfelt messages of hope and support onto fabric squares to welcome people who have immigrated to the U.S. The squares are sewn into Welcome Quilts by volunteer quilters and then displayed in public places.
-Together they create a collection of uniquely personal messages greeting our new neighbors.
+Since 2020, children and adults from all over the country have drawn heartfelt messages of hope and encouragement onto fabric squares, welcoming those who have immigrated to the US.
+The squares are sewn into Welcome Quilts by volunteer quilters and then displayed in public places.
+Together they create a collection of uniquely personal messages of support to immigrants.

 Anyone, anywhere can participate.